 “I love to embrace traditional recipes that have been handed down through the families of my region, and in particular my grandmother, who was a tremendous cook.”

-Alessandro is an Ambassador for Heart Research Australia, http://www.heartresearch.com.au/our-ambassadors.html , whose work is, as he says, ‘close to his heart’.
+He is an Ambassador for Heart Research Australia, http://www.heartresearch.com.au/our-ambassadors.html, whose work is, as he says, ‘close to his heart’.

-Alessandro lives on the northern beaches with his Australian wife, Anna.
-In his spare time he can be found long boarding on one of the many local beaches, cruising on his Harley or cooking up a storm in his backyard for friends and family.
+Alessandro lives on the northern beaches with his Australian wife, Anna and his daughter, Jada, and son Luca.
+In his spare time he can be found long boarding on one of the many local beaches, golfing or cooking up a storm in his backyard for friends and family.